 There are occasions when we experience poor air quality in Shanghai.
 At Wellington College International Shanghai, we make every effort to ensure we provide a safe learning environment for our children and therefore we have put the following systems and procedures in place.

-Wellington College International Shanghai provides Honeywell brand air purification systems in classrooms and offices.
-These are electronic air cleaners, rather than the less effective, lower cost filter machines.
+Wellington College International Shanghai provides Honeywell brand air purification systems in all classrooms and offices, and all fresh air systems are also installed with suitable purification devices and filters.
+These are electronic air cleaners, rather than the less effective lower cost filter machines.

 We monitor pollution levels on a regular basis throughout each school day, using the information provided by the local authority.
 The AQI index is measured at several sites across Shanghai, and we combine the average readings for the three sites closest to the school, which are the Shanghai Normal College Primary Division, Shanghai Normal University and the Shanghai US Consulate, to provide the most appropriate reading for the College.
 We review the AQI at the beginning of the day, before morning break time, before lunch and before the start of after school activities.
 The readings are then e-mailed to all college staff, so that the appropriate measures in the table below can be implemented.
 Please also note that we take a reading at 7:30am each Saturday morning and email our relevant staff.
 If the AQI is over 175 on a Saturday morning, parents may be contacted with further instructions regarding their child’s Academy session.

 Coloured indicators will be placed at all main entrances to indicate which measures are in force.

 |2||101-149||Yellow||Mild/ Moderate Pollution||Normal||Doors and windows closed.
 All air purifiers on.|

 |3||150-174||Orange||Mild/ Moderate Pollution||Pupils with respiratory problems excused from outdoor activities||Doors and windows closed.
 All air purifiers on.|